Research

 Focus and contributions

-• Structure-driven design of quantum LDPC, stabilizer, and bosonic lattice codes from classical algebraic, lattice, and coding-theoretic constructions.
+• Structure-driven design of quantum LDPC and topological codes from classical algebraic, coding-theoretic perspective.

-• Efficient, noise- and structure-aware decoding algorithms for quantum codes including bias-aware, degeneracy-exploiting, single-/few-shot, and approximate lattice decoders.
+• Noise- and structure-aware decoding algorithms for quantum codes including bias-aware, degeneracy-exploiting, and single-/few-shot decoders.

 • Code-structure–enabled fault-tolerant quantum computation leveraging code strucutre to realize native logical gates and scalable magic-state factories (e.g., CCZ “fountains”).